The Succubus (1)

 “You know I’ve heard stories like this before, women have gone missing only to turn up tied to a tree,” Frank chimes in.
 How does he know that?
 Maple didn’t know that.
 George breaks in.

 “Dora Birch is full of shit.
 She wasn’t in pieces.
 She was strung up.
 I heard it on the radio this morning.”
-Now, Frank inputs his two cents.
+Now, Frank puts in his two cents.

-“That’s bullshit,” George states plainly.
+“That’s bullshit.”
+George waves his gloved hand in a dismissive fashion.
 “We all would’ve heard about it.
 That’s just a skip into Quebec.”
 George is right.

 “No bullshit,” Frank fights back.
 “It was deep in the forest.”
 I am sick of the conversation.

 “Look.
 Can we just get back to work here?”
 I ask with too much aggression.
-The boys stare, stunned momentarily.
+The boys stare, stunned.